 Making a calendar is something even young children can do.
 It's a great gift for grandparents, particularly those who live far away.
 It's also an item than can brighten the room of an older adult in a nursing home and keep them connected to their family.
 And grandparents can even make a calendar for their grandchildren, perhaps using old family photos and supplying a few notes about family history each month.

-For the completed wall calendar, you can start by photocopying the 2009 calendar pages onto heavy paper.
+For the completed wall calendar, you can start by printing the calendar pages onto heavy paper.
 Then, create family photo layouts on the back of the appropriate month (i.e. January photo layout is on a blank page which later becomes the cover, February photo layout is on the back of the January calendar page, March photo layout is on the back of the February calendar page, etc.).
-OR, you can do all your creative work, and then make double-sided, color photocopies of the photo layouts and months onto heavy paper.
-In either case, you may want an extra color photocopy as a keepsake for yourself.
+OR, you can do all your creative work, and then make double-sided, color prints of the photo layouts and months onto heavy paper.
+In either case, you may want an extra color copy as a keepsake for yourself.

 Write important family dates (e.g. birthdays, anniversaries) into the date squares.
 You can also get creative (as in the sample of the fancy calendar month): integrate in some photos over selected date squares and/or make "doors" for date squares to hide a surprise photo, a quote, an "I love you," or a special memory related to the date.